kevinrichey/krbase/errors.md

 Both utilize the same basic element: the assertion function.
 Libc provides the standard assert() macro, which is pretty useful, but lacking in some features.
 I prefer a more

-# Compilation & Runtime Modes

-- Test - running under a testing framework
-- Debug - running in a debugger
-- Release - running in production
-- Optimized - optimized for production

 # Categories

 - Assertion